Historically Speaking: Downtown Rio

 São Bento is one of the city’s most historic buildings and has remained structurally untouched since being built between 1617 and 1641.
 The inside is richly decorated and the monastery and grounds are a haven of tranquility in the hustle and bustle of downtown Rio.
 You may wish to return on Sunday to hear the Gregorian Chant at 10am.
 The monastery is open daily from 6.30am 6.30pm.

 Walking to the end of Rua Dom Gerardo brings you back to Avenida Rio Branco.
-To the right are Praça Mauá and the start of the docks and the area know as the Olympic Boulevard.
+To the right is Praça Mauá and the start of the docks and the area know as the Olympic Boulevard.
 The Touring Club do Brasil, in the corner of the square with the docks, is the building where visiting cruise ships berth.
 Praça Mauá is also home to the stunning Museu de Arte do Rio, which is a must for any visitor as the collection is purely art that is focussed on Rio de Janeiro.
 Many of the museums paintings will show you what the Rio you have just walked through looked like in the past.
 The museum is open Tuesday through Sunday from 10 am to 5 pm.

-Praça Mauá is also home to the Museu do Amanha (Museum of Tomorrow) and is linked to much of the centre of Rio by a new tram service.
+Praça Mauá is also home to the iconic Museu do Amanha (Museum of Tomorrow) and is linked to much of the centre of Rio by a new tram service.
 A short walk, or tram ride, from Praça Mauá will bring you to the city’s new aquarium

 On the corner of Rua Visconde de Inhaúma you should make note of the old Brazilian Mint, Casa da Moeda.
 If you think the building, with its’ majestic balconies, would be more appropriate as a Presidential Palace, you would be right.
 As the story goes, a French architect was commissioned to design the Brazilian Mint and the Presidential Palace in Santiago, Chile.
 At this stage Murphy’s Law came in to play and the plans got sent to the wrong cities.
 The result was that Rio ended up with a Presidential Palace as its Mint and Santiago, to this day, has a Mint, the Palacio de la Moneda, as its Presidential Palace.
 The story may not be true, but it is a good one.